joshuajnoble/81mat_mult/81_mat_ops.md

 1. By Hand

+  Cayley in 1858 published Memoir on the theory of matrices which is remarkable for containing the first abstract definition of a matrix.
+He shows that the coefficient arrays studied earlier for quadratic forms and for linear transformations are special cases of his general concept.
+Cayley gave a matrix algebra defining addition, multiplication, scalar multiplication and inverses.
+He gave an explicit construction of the inverse of a matrix in terms of the determinant of the matrix.
+Cayley also proved that, in the case of 2 cross 2 matrices, that a matrix satisfies its own characteristic equation.
+He stated that he had checked the result for 3 cross 3 matrices, indicating its proof, but says:

+  I have not thought it necessary to undertake the labour of a formal proof of the theorem in the general case of a matrix of any degree.

+  That a matrix satisfies its own characteristic equation is called the Cayley-Hamilton theorem so its reasonable to ask what it has to do with Hamilton.
+In fact he also proved a special case of the theorem, the 4 cross 4 case, in the course of his investigations into quaternions.

+1. By Hand

   The crux of the matrix is simple: N x M elements.
 We say it like this: "en by em".
 3x1, for instance, a vector representing acceleration in three dimensional space.

   Two matrices that are simultaneously diagonalizable are always commutative.